ABnano/TriboLexNet/README.md

 - Random Forest uses a fixed `random_state`
 - Other scripts also set explicit seeds where applicable
 - Exact results may vary slightly across library versions / hardware

-## Scope

-The repository now contains a curated subset of your original work:

-- RED RF detection pipeline (cleaned and modularized)
-- RED learning-curve analysis script
-- RGB ROC analysis script

-It intentionally excludes unrelated scripts, checkpoints, and generated results to stay maintainable and presentation-ready.